 Non-Lethal Bottomless Pits: In MountSide and boss rooms with open spaces at the bottom, touching the bottom of the screen damages you and flings you back upward.
 Everywhere else, an open space at the bottom means there's another room beneath you.
 Nowhere are there bottomless pits in the sense that you can fall through the bottom of the game world.
 (There's even an area called The Bottom.)

 Oxygen Meter: You have a rather short drowning timer underwater.
-Fortunately, there is only one real Water Level in the game; a few other areas contain water but not enough for drowning to be a realistic concern.
-The timer can be lengthened.
+Fortunately, there is only one real water level in the game; a few other areas contain water but not enough for drowning to be a realistic concern.
+The timer can be lengthened, though.

 The Paragon: The author of the "God Was Inside Us All Along" scroll in the library.